A magnifying glass over a document titled "HIPAA" being signed representing the HIPAA Business Associate Agreement (BAA)

 Are you a SaaS company or cloud service provider (CSP) who works with or wants to work with businesses that handle electronically protected health information (ePHI)?

-Did you know that your company is held to the same compliance guidelines as your customers under HIPAA Privacy and Security Breach Notification Rules?
-Yup, that’s right—if your company processes protected health information (PHI) on behalf of clients, regulators view you as an extension of their business.
-In fact, you will need to enter into a HIPAA-compliant business associate agreement (BAA) with your customer and must maintain compliance with all applicable HIPPA rules.
+If the answer is yes, your company is held to the same compliance guidelines as your customers under HIPAA Privacy and Security Breach Notification Rules.
+That’s right—if your company processes protected health information (PHI) on behalf of clients, regulators view you as an extension of their business.
+You will need to enter into a HIPAA-compliant business associate agreement (BAA) with your customer and must maintain compliance with all applicable HIPPA rules.

 If you’re like many SaaS companies or cloud service providers today, you may be a little foggy on HIPAA business associate agreements and your compliance responsibilities under current HIPAA rules.
 Not to worry—we’ve got you covered.
 In this article, we’ll dive into the concept of business associate agreements and help you understand how to stay compliant when partnering with companies that handle PHI.